-With the kid’s on the Adkins diet I have to make more vegetable dishes and less dishes that use starch.
+With the kid’s on the Atkins diet I have to make more vegetable dishes and less dishes that use starch.
 To go with my char siu pork, I decided that steamed bok choy would be a good Chinese addition.
 This dish has minimal prep work and a quick sauce.

 Note: Still playing catch-up on my postings.
 I have been cooking a lot, but I haven’t had time to write them up.